 - Wait 5-10 minutes and check if the BG readings show up.

 These are some of the most common Dexcom issues and what you can do about them.
 Before closing off, here are some endnotes to further help you:

-- If you don’t like Dexcom’s stock case, you can also find 3rd party ones on Tallygear, myabetic, shapeways, and even more if you’re willing to make a Google search and look around
+- If you don’t like Dexcom’s stock case, you can also find 3rd party ones on Tallygear, myabetic, Shapeways, and even more, if you’re willing to do a Google search and look around.

-- Careful where you place the Dexcom.
+- Be careful where you place the Dexcom.
 You don’t want to lay on it while you’re sleeping.
-Not only it’s uncomfortable – but it can also introduce false lows and false highs
+Not only it’s uncomfortable – but it can also introduce false lows and false highs.